This condition is also called acute stress-induced cardiomyopathy, broken heart syndrome and apical ballooning syndrome.

 What are the symptoms of Takotsubo cardiomyopathy?

-The main symptoms of Takotsubo cardiomyopathy are chest pain, breathlessness or collapsing, similar to a heart attack.
+The main symptoms of Takotsubo cardiomyopathy are chest pain, breathlessness or collapsing.
 In some cases, people may also suffer palpitations, nausea and vomiting.

 If you experience these symptoms or see the signs in other people and suspect they may be having a heart attack, phone 999 immediately.